petervdn/notivuecation/README.md

 }
 ```
 ## options
-When initializing the component, you can supply an optional second argument to set some options.
+When initializing the plugin, you can supply an optional second argument to set some options.
 The example below lists every possible property and shows the default value.
 ```javascript
 Vue.use(notivuecation, {
   addMethodsToVue: true,